openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This section defines the structure of the objects that appear in the `credentials_supported` metadata parameter.

 * `format`: REQUIRED.
 A JSON string identifying the format of this credential, i.e., `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the credential MAY contain and information about how to display the credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
+* `scope`: OPTIONAL.
+A JSON string identifying the scope value that this Credential Issuer supports for this particular credential.
+The value can be the same accross multiple `credentials_supported` objects.
+The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
+The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
+Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
 * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When Cryptographic Binding Method is a DID, valid values MUST be a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.
 * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
 * `proof_types_supported`: OPTIONAL.
 A JSON array of case sensitive strings, each representing `proof_type` that the Credential Issuer supports.
 Supported values include those defined in (#proof_types) or other values defined in a profile of this specification or elsewhere.
 If omitted, the default value is `jwt`. `proof_type` claim is defined in (#credential_request).
 * `display`: OPTIONAL.
 An array of objects, where each object contains the display properties of the supported credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
     * `name`: REQUIRED.
 String value of a display name for the Credential.
-    * `identifier`: OPTIONAL.
-String value of an identifier of a credential.
-It can be used to differentiate credentials of a same type, but with different content.
-The value can be the same accross multiple `credentials_supported` objects.
-The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the identifier value.
-The Wallet can use this value in the `scope` Authorization Request Parameter as defined in (#credential-request-using-type-specific-scope).
-This value in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
     * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.
     * `logo`: OPTIONAL.
 A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
         * `url`: OPTIONAL.
 URL where the Wallet can obtain a logo of the Credential from the Credential Issuer.